vuejs/pinia/packages/docs/core-concepts/plugins.md

 ### Typing new creation options

 When creating new options for `defineStore()`, you should extend the `DefineStoreOptionsBase`.
 Differently from `PiniaCustomProperties`, it only exposes two generics: the State and the Store type, allowing you to limit what can be defined.
-For example, you can une the names of the actions:
+For example, you can use the names of the actions:

 ```ts
 import 'pinia'